-George Campbell is emeritus faculty of the Security Executive Council (SEC) and former CSO of Fidelity Investments.
-His book, "Measures and Metrics in Corporate
+George Campbell is emeritus faculty of the Security Executive Council and former CSO of Fidelity Investments.
+His book, Measures and Metrics in Corporate Security, may be purchased through the Security Executive Council Web site.
+The information in this article is copyrighted by the Security Executive Council and reprinted with permission.
+All rights reserved.

-Security," may be purchased through the SEC Web site.
-The SEC is a risk mitigation research and services organization for senior security and risk executives dedicated to developing tools that help lower the cost of security programs, making program development more efficient and establishing security as a recognized value center.
-Visit www.securityexecutivecouncil. com/?sourceCode=std.
-The information in this article is copyrighted by the SEC and reprinted with permission.